NVIDIA/OpenSeq2Seq/docs/source/models-and-recipes.rst

 .. supports, exact config parameters to train them, final training/validation/test
 .. metrics and links to checkpoints (tensorboards also?) of trained models.

+..note:
+    This section is work in progress.
+Some of the info is not ready.
+Check back soon.

 Currently OpenSeq2Seq has implemented models for machine translation and automatic speech recognition.
 Namely, the following models are supported (to run evaluation or inference the same config can be used with corresponding